 You can pay for your entire booking with Chase Ultimate Rewards points or you can pay with a combination of points and cash.

-To finish up agree to the terms and click “Complete Booking.”
+To finish up, agree to the terms and click “Complete Booking.”

-But they are even more useful than that.
+Chase Ultimate Rewards points are our favorite transferable points for a lot of reasons.
+They transfer to lots of great travel partners and they’re easy to earn.
 You can use the Chase travel portal to book everything from rental cars to boat tours to vacation rentals.
-This makes it easy to use your Chase Ultimate Rewards points to save on the other travel expenses besides just flights and hotels.
+This makes it easy to use your Chase Ultimate Rewards points to save on travel expenses other than just flights and hotels.